kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-on-streams.md

 Congestion control:

 : When used on a shared network, the transport is congestion controlled.
-  Implementations of QUIC on Streams simply write outgoing frames to the transport when that transport permits to.
+  Implementations of QMux simply write outgoing frames to the transport when that transport permits to.

 Confidentially and Integrity: